 2. Wind against tide

 This creates short, steep waves that at best are uncomfortable and may be dangerous in some situations.
-Fast motorboats therefore tend to plan their activities for periods when the wind and tide are in the same direction, as this produces a noticeably flatter and more comfortable sea state.
+Fast motorboats therefore tend to plan their activities for periods when the wind and tide are in the same direction.
+This produces a noticeably flatter and more comfortable sea state.

 Wind-against-tide conditions also increase the wind speed you experience when afloat – in effect the speed of the tide is added to the wind speed.
 By contrast, when the wind and tide are in the same direction, the effective wind speed is diminished.